tombodders/Athlete-contract/README.md

 The contract address is found once you have deployed your contract, it can be copied from the deployed contract section in the deployed tab

 ![image](https://user-images.githubusercontent.com/31867189/129308259-6120696c-161a-4553-986d-1f74fe5c7395.png)

+Once these have been updated the GUI will be able to update and recieve info from the deployed smart contract.
+This version of the contract takes one athlete at a time and stores all their details as well as club details and the contract dates in seperate structs

+Athlete_contract5.sol:
+Fifth deployment of an athlete smart contract.
+The setup for this one is exactly the same as the previous one, using the GUI .html files.
+This version has an athlete database implemented.
+This means everytime the AthleteDetailsGUI.html gets a new submission the details are added to the Athlete database with an associated athlete number.
+When ClubDetailsGUI.html recieves a submission the Athlete term is updated.
+The term is also stored in a database and can be accessed with the associated athlete number.